Azakur4/autocomplete-php/README.md

 ### Requirements:
 - Atom `autocomplete-plus` package
-  - (instll with `apm install autocomplete-plus`)
+  - (install with `apm install autocomplete-plus`)
-- Now is mandatory have PHP in the enviroment PATH
+- Now is mandatory have PHP in the environment PATH

 ### Installation
 - `apm install autocomplete-php`